shubham1chawla/the-strategists-remastered/server/README.md

 ### Docker
 - Before creating a Docker image, make sure you have created a dedicated `application-docker.yml` file in the resources directory along with `application.yml`.
 - Overwrite any default configuration in the dedicated `yml` file. **DO NOT** update the default `application.yml` file.
-- Make sure to add the `strategists.admin.email` key in the Docker's dedicated `yml` file.
-The application won't start otherwise as the admin's email address is not provided in the default `application.yml` file.
+- Make sure to add the `strategists.admin.emails` key in the Docker's dedicated `yml` file.
+The application won't start otherwise as admins' email addresses is not provided in the default `application.yml` file.
 - Make sure to add the `strategists.configuration.google-recaptcha-secret-key` key in the Docker's dedicated `yml` file.
 The application won't start otherwise as Google Recaptcha secret key is not provided in the default `application.yml` file.
 - Once you have created a dedicated `yml` file, you can build a Docker image from the **parent directory (outside server)** using the `docker buildx build -f server/Dockerfile -t <REPOSITORY_NAME>/strategists-service:<TAG_NAME> .` command.
 - To run the image, use the `docker run -e PROFILE=docker -p 8090:8090 <REPOSITORY_NAME>/strategists-service:<TAG_NAME>` command.
 This command assumes that your dedicated file is named `application-docker.yml`.